PACEE: Parent-Centered AI Scaffolding for Emotion Education in Early Childhood Conversations: FINDINGS

 \subsubsection{Parents Appreciate Open and Positive Advice from PACEE}

-Parent participants received a total of 513 updates of real-time advice during the studies.
-Two experienced HCI researchers reviewed system logs and video recordings to determine whether the parents adopted the suggestions.
-They then iteratively developed classification criteria for the accepted advice, selecting the most prominent type in cases where advice fell into multiple categories.
-Table \ref{tab:accepted_advice} summarizes the types of accepted real-time advice.
-We found that the types of advice most frequently adopted by parents were collaborative problem-solving and open-ended questioning.
+During the study, parents received a total of 513 real-time advice updates from PACEE.
+Log and video analysis showed that parents most frequently adopted suggestions related to collaborative problem-solving and open-ended questioning (\autoref{appendix:Additional User Evaluation Details}).

 Parents also mentioned the usefulness of open-ended questioning in the interview, as P2 stated, ``\textit{Real-time advice helps me realize some issues I hadn't thought about, such as prompting my child to provide more details.
-Sometimes I think it's okay when a child says one word, but the advice reminds me to ask for more details.}'' Furthermore, advice on scenario simulation, concrete suggestions, positive encouragement, and empathy and acceptance also helped some parents.
+Sometimes I think it's okay when a child says one word, but the advice reminds me to ask for more details.}''

+Other types of advice, including scenario simulation, concrete suggestions, positive encouragement, and empathy and acceptance, were also adopted by some parents.